naka-lab/Serket/docs/tutorials/vae-gmm-mlda.md

 mlda1.connect( obs2, gmm1 )  # connect obs2 and gmm1 to mlda1
 ```

-Finally, the parameters of the whole model are learned by alternately updating the parameters of each module through exchanging messages.
+Finally, the parameters of the whole model are learned by alternately updating the parameters of each module through exchanging messages:

 ```
 for i in range(5):